 - Serve as a side dish or snack

-While you probably don’t have all of the ingredients yet, getting fresh Uni might be the biggest challenge, here are the other ingredients you might need:
+While you probably don’t have all of the ingredients yet, getting fresh Uni might be the biggest challenge.
+Make sure to look for fresh live sea urchins for the: tastiest dish.
+Here are the other ingredients you might need:

 Uni Nigiri Sushi